denama/RTC_apps_classifier/README.md

 The output will appear in a folder *Output_data/*

 ## Data
-As data it uses the server name specified in TLS Client Hello messages.
-The data is in the folder *Data_enriched/*.
-It tries many configurations of parameters and runs classification experiments for all of them.
+The data used by the classifier is fully available in this repo, in the folder *Data_enriched/*.
+The data is .json files of all domain names seen in the .pcap file.
+The domain names are server names specified in TLS Client Hello messages.

 ## Paper
 The paper describing this classifier is "What's my App?: ML-based classification of RTC applications" and it's available here: https://dl.acm.org/doi/abs/10.1145/3466826.3466841